luberda-molinet/FFImageLoading/README.md

 WebP is supported on both iOS and Android.
 Bindings have been done for iOS, ie: https://github.com/molinch/WebP.Touch, which are then included as a Nuget dependency.
 As long as your file ends with .webp it will be handled by the lib.

+###Android remarks
-*Note on Android: Unlike Picasso you cannot use FFImageLoading with standard ImageViews.
+Unlike Picasso you cannot use FFImageLoading with standard ImageViews.
 Instead simply load your images into ImageViewAsync instances.
-Updating your code is very easy since ImageViewAsync inherits from ImageView.*
+Updating your code is very easy since ImageViewAsync inherits from ImageView.

+By default, on Android, images are loaded without transparency channel.
+This allows saving 50% of memory since 1 pixel uses 2 bytes instead of 4 bytes in RGBA.
+- This is overridable for all images using `ImageService.Initialize(loadWithTransparencyChannel:true)`
+- Or, per image request, by explicitly setting `TaskParameter.TransparencyChannel(true or false)`

 ###API
 when you want to load the image from a file: